CMSgov/bcda-static-site/production/technical_userguide.md

 **Response**

 The response will be the requested data as FHIR Coverage resources in NDJSON format.
-An unencrypted example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).
-You can [follow these instructions to decrypt.](/decryption/){:target="_self"}
+An example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).